SickChill/SickChill.Wiki/Post-Processing.md

 - Windows: `C:\Python27\pythonw.exe C:\Script\test.py`
 - Linux: `python /Script/test.py`

-Use single back slashes, SickChill/Python will escape them and make them double.
+Use single backslashes, SickChill/Python will escape them and make them double.
 Additional scripts can be used, separated by `|`
 Scripts are called after SickChill's own post-processing.